Czech tycoon Kretinsky and Slovak business partner Tkac strengthen their footing in France

 “The completion of this transaction is expected to take place in the next few months and is subject to the consultation of the unions and required regulatory approvals,” the statement added.

 Vivendi has been looking for an opportunity to unload Editis to buy Lagardere Publishing, including its imprint Hachette.
 The European Commission objected to Vivendi’s joint ownership of Hachette and Editis.
 Vivendi was reviewing four offers before entering into negotiations with IMI.
+They have now agreed a put option with IMI.

 The €1.1.bn bid for Casino by EPCG, where Kretinsky is a 53% and Tkac 47% a shareholder, could complicate the talks Casino’s controlling 51% shareholder and its founder, French Jean-Charles Naouri, is holding with food retailer Teract of billionaire Xavier Niel.